xcart/xcart-docs/_pages/kb_en/general_setup/admin/overview.md

   <div class="column" markdown="span"><i>Storefront is closed</i>![stofront-off.png]({{site.baseurl}}/attachments/ref_2DXFvdbo/stofront-off.png)</div>
 </div>

 To access the customer storefront a store admin should only click the link next to the toggle and it will be opened in a new browser tab.
-A tore admin will be able to view the storefront working even if it is closed, as it will be opened with a special activation ShopKey.
+The store admin will be able to view the storefront working even if it is closed, as it will be opened with a special activation ShopKey.
 To see the storefront just as it looks for customers a store admin will need to log out or open the customer storefront in an incognito mode.

 ### Admin Account and Help Docs